Easily ANIMATE your EMOTE with keyframes!

 This window will appear:

-You can change the name of your timeline in this window, and it will be what the name of the images that are exported will start with.
+You can change the name of your timeline in this window, and this will be the prefix for the exported image names.

-In advanced settings, the file type should be PNG (NOTE: make sure the dark background color you set is no longer part of your animation!)
+In advanced settings, the file type should be PNG (NOTE: Make sure the dark background color you added is no longer part of your animation!)

-You can modify the size if your file is very large, or adapt it according to the specifications of the site where you have to upload your animated emote.
+You can modify the size if your file is too large, or adapt it according to the specifications of the site where you need to upload your animated emote.

-Under Export Frame, the first row should match the number of frames you determined when making your timeline.
+In Export frame, the first row should match the number of frames you determined when creating your timeline.

-And finally the FPS, leave it at 24.
+And finally, for FPS, leave it at 24.

-How do I use frames to make an animated GIF?
+How do I use the frames to create an animated GIF?

-You can use them in the software of your choice that allows you to make GIFs with transparent backgrounds.
-You only have to enter the frames for processing in order.
+You can use them in the software of your choice that allows you to create GIFs with transparent backgrounds.
+You just need to input the frames in order for processing.

-If you don't have one to use or don't know which one, I recommend using GIMP since it's free.
+If you don't have one to use or don't know which, I recommend using GIMP as it is free.

-You can find a brief tip on my profile on how to make these GIFs.
+You can find a short tip on my profile on how to create these GIFs.

 Results

-There are many options where you can apply this kind of animations, so let your imagination run wild!
+There are many options where you can apply these kinds of animations, so let your imagination fly!
 Good luck

-Thanks for visiting this tip!
-If you have any comments or feedback, feel free to comment ❤
+Thank you for visiting this tip!
+If you have any comments or feedback, feel free to share them ❤

 Comment